BLOKEPICK/dessence/src/content/services/platelet-rich-plasma-prp.md

 ---
 title: "Platelet Rich Plasma (PRP)"
-metaTitle: "Platelet Rich Plasma (PRP) | D-Essence Wellness"
+metaTitle: "Platelet Rich Plasma (PRP) | D‑Essence Wellness"
 metaDescription: "Use your own platelets to stimulate collagen and skin quality."
 summary: "Use your own platelets to stimulate collagen and skin quality."
 idealFor: ["Personalized plans"]